Skip to content

 Section 10A

-Similarly, to a Section 10, Section 10A of the Crimes (Sentencing Procedure) Act 1999 allows for the Court to register a conviction without requiring any further penalty.
+Similarly, to Section 10, Section 10A of the Crimes (Sentencing Procedure) Act 1999 allows for the Court to register a conviction without requiring any further penalty.
 This is most used in circumstances where the Court decides to disqualify a person from driving, which can only occur once a conviction is recorded.

 Community Corrections Orders